 - Black coffee

-- Herbs, spices and iodized salt
+- Herbs, spices and seasonings (including iodized salt)

 - Coconut aminos (to replace soy sauce)